 Size

-They’re sold in 4, 6, & 8″ grow pots.
+They’re sold in 4, 6, and 8″ grow pots.
 I’ve only seen one in a 10″ hanging basket.
-The 6 – 10″ pots often have hangers that you can remove if you wish to grow it as a tabletop plant.
+The 6 – 10″ pots often have hangers that you can remove if you wish to grow them as a tabletop plants.

 Uses

-Neon Pothos is a trailing plant & is great in hanging containers.
-Mine is in a ceramic pot (it’s still in the grow pot) & sits on the counter in my kitchen.
+Neon Pothos is a trailing plant and is great in hanging containers.
+Mine is in a ceramic pot (it’s still in the grow pot) and now grows on a corner shelf in my kitchen.

-I’ve seen them growing over hoops & growing up a tall piece of wood or moss pole as well as in dish gardens & in living walls.
+I’ve seen them growing over hoops and growing up a tall piece of wood or moss pole as well as in dish gardens and in living walls.

 Growth Rate

-In my experience, this one is a moderate grower.
-If you have it in lower light & the temps are cooler, the growth rate will be slower.
+In my experience, this one is a moderate to fast grower.
+If you have it in a location with lower light and the temps are cooler, the growth rate will be slower.

 Big Draw

 Do I even have to say it?!
-The jazzy foliage & ample leaf size is what makes this plant a winner.
-When lined up with a few of my other houseplants, this 1 steals the show.
-Oh, and I also love chartreuse plants in the garden.
-How about you?
+The jazzy chartreuse heart-shaped leaves are what make Neon Pothos plants winners.
+When lined up with a few of my other houseplants, this one steals the show.

 Neon Pothos Care